Tharun-77/Docker_learning/README.md

 ```

 ### Multi-stage Builds, Swarm, Kubernetes
-> For large-scale production, consider multi-stage builds and orchestration tools like Kubernetes or Docker Swarm.
+> For large-scale production, consider multi-stage builds and orchestration tools like Kubernetes maybe also Docker Swarm.

 ---